-2.1 Introduction
+18.1 Introduction

-Prior to application of a HACCP system by any FBO in the food chain, that FBO should have in place prerequisite programmes, including GHPs established in accordance with Chapter One of this document, the appropriate product and sector-specific Codex Codes of Practice, and in accordance with relevant food safety requirements set by competent authorities.
+Prior to application of a HACCP system by any FBO in the food chain, that FBO should have in place prerequisite programmes, including GHPs established in accordance with part one, good hygiene practices, of this document (Sections 7-15), the appropriate product and sector-specific Codex codes of practice, and in accordance with relevant food safety requirements set by competent authorities.
 Prerequisite programmes should be well-established, fully operational and verified, where possible, in order to facilitate the successful application and implementation of the HACCP system.
 HACCP application will not be effective without prior implementation of prerequisite programmes including GHPs.